Passport: Modern development

 In 1920, the League of Nations held a conference on passports, the Paris Conference on Passports & Customs Formalities and Through Tickets.
 Passport guidelines and a general booklet design resulted from the conference, which was followed up by conferences in 1926 and 1927.
 The League of Nations issued Nansen passports to stateless refugees from 1922 to 1938.

 While the United Nations held a travel conference in 1963, no passport guidelines resulted from it.
 Passport standardization came about in 1980, under the auspices of the ICAO.
 ICAO standards include those for machine-readable passports.
 Such passports have an area where some of the information otherwise written in textual form is written as strings of alphanumeric characters, printed in a manner suitable for optical character recognition.
 This enables border controllers and other law enforcement agents to process these passports more quickly, without having to input the information manually into a computer.
 ICAO publishes Doc 9303 Machine Readable Travel Documents, the technical standard for machine-readable passports.
 A more recent standard is for biometric passports.
 These contain biometrics to authenticate the identity of travellers.
-The passport's critical information is stored on a tiny RFID computer chip, much like information stored on smartcards.
+The passport's critical information is stored on a small RFID computer chip, much like information stored on smartcards.
 Like some smartcards, the passport booklet design calls for an embedded contactless chip that is able to hold digital signature data to ensure the integrity of the passport and the biometric data.

 Historically, legal authority to issue passports is founded on the exercise of each country's executive discretion.
 Certain legal tenets follow, namely: first, passports are issued in the name of the state; second, no person has a legal right to be issued a passport; third, each country's government, in exercising its executive discretion, has complete and unfettered discretion to refuse to issue or to revoke a passport; and fourth, that the latter discretion is not subject to judicial review.
 However, legal scholars including A.J.
 Arkelian have argued that evolutions in both the constitutional law of democratic countries and the international law applicable to all countries now render those historical tenets both obsolete and unlawful.